- Green Technology

 Air Conditioning - the Path To Hell

 Air-conditioning..Now you've struck a cord that gets to the heart of morality.
 I never cheated on my husband, shot anyone, or drove while intoxicated (well there was that one time).
-But every time I turn on my central air conditioning, I feel like I need to find the nearest Catholic church (if I were still Catholic), walk into the confessional, and with the sign of the cross, say "Bless me father for I have sinned...I've indulged in the pursuit of cool air on a moderately hot day"
+But every time I turn on my central air conditioning, I feel like I need to find the nearest Catholic church (if I were still Catholic), walk into the confessional, and with the sign of the cross, say "Bless me, Father, for I have sinned...I've indulged in the pursuit of cool air on a moderately hot day" I imagine the conversation:

 "And tell me, my child, what do you define as moderately hot?"

-"Well, yes...I see.
-You are right. ninety-two, even with 70% humidity, is bearable.
-I suppose you might say it's more like purgatory than actual hell itself," and a spontaneous, "Ha!" erupts as Father Whoever laughs at his own joke.
+"Ninety-two is a little high for moderate, my child.
+But yes...I see.
+If you're going for saint-hood I do believe ninety-two, even with 70% humidity is bearable.
+I suppose you might say it's more like a warm purgatory than actual hell itself," and a spontaneous, "HA!" erupts as Father Whoever laughs at his own joke.

-"So yes, I'm sorry to say, turning on air-conditioning when it's only 92 degrees is a sin.
-For your penance say 92 Hail Marys and 70 Our Fathers (for the humidity) and please try to be more disciplined in your life.
+"So yes.
+I'll have to agree, turning on air-conditioning when it's only 92 degrees is a venial sin.
+For your penance say 92 Hail Marys (for the heat) and 70 Our Fathers (for the humidity) and please try to be more disciplined in your life if you desire sainthood.
 When you're tempted to turn the thermostat down to 80, resist.
-Keep the setting at 95, my child, unless you're pregnant, dying, or a very generous contributor to the church.
+Keep the setting high, my child, unless you're pregnant, dying, or a very generous contributor to the church.
 Do it for the poor souls in purgatory, my child, and to help stop global warming."

 Well, there ya go...what can I do?
-I have to turn it on for his sake I convince myself.
-But soon I realize that I'm only lying to me.
-That's when mental moral wrestling begins inside my head.
+I have to turn the thing on for his sake I convince myself.
+But after a few hours of heavenly comfort, I start asking myself, "Am I only lying to me?"
+And then the moral wrestling inside my head begins.

 My "right" side of the brain, as in socially-conscious-right, reminds me that there are people in Somalia, South Africa, and Arizona who don't use air conditioners.
-"You're just an ugly soft American - not even able to take a little heat," I hear in my head.
+"You're just an ugly soft American - not even able to take a little heat," I tell myself.

-"No," I argue back to brain, "I need to be able to think clearly to do my work Besides, I'm pastey white with .002% of melatonin in my skin and nothing to block the heat or sun."
+"No," I argue back to my brain, "I need to be able to think clearly to do my work Besides, I'm pasty white with .002% of melatonin in my skin and nothing to block the heat or the sun."

 Ah, but then - a brutal rebuttal from the right, "For heaven sake, your father worked in a factory for 45 years without air-conditioning."

 In my adult life, I have tried to be conservative in my air conditioning use.
-After all I was part of the hippie generation, and for all the erroneous impressions of us, we were nothing if not environmentally aware and conscientious.
-And now Al Gore, our contemporary, has finally revealed the inconvenient truth about the global changes that we predicted, (ah, hemm).
+After all, I was part of the hippie generation, and for all the erroneous impressions of us, we were nothing if not environmentally aware and conscientious.
+And of course Al Gore, our contemporary, finally revealed the inconvenient truth about the global changes that we predicted, (ahem).

-So in case any of you reading this essay happen to be working in Research and Development in the fields of universal geothermal energy, parabolic mirror powered sterling engines, bio-diesel reactors, solar updraft towers, hot fusion or giant invisible wind turbine technology, I have a question for you: "Why in the heck are you sitting there, wasting time reading this???
+So in case any of you reading this essay happens to be working in Research and Development in the fields of universal geothermal energy, parabolic mirror powered sterling engines, bio-diesel reactors, solar updraft towers, hot fusion or giant invisible wind turbine technology, I have a question for you: "Why in the heck are you sitting there, wasting time reading this???
 Stop ditsy-ing around and get back to work finding an energy-efficient, guilt-free way for us to turn on our air-conditioning!
 The world needs you!
-"It's a moral imperative," as the character Chris Knight in the movie Real Geniuswould say.
-There simply aren't enough confessionals for all of us to visit.
-And not many of us want to continue keeping the thermostat at 92 and risk "hot spouses" divorcing us, no matter how prone they are to moaning and groaning.
+"It's a moral imperative," as the character Chris Knight in the movie Real Genius would say.
+There simply aren't enough confessionals for all of us to visit to confess our air-conditioning sins.
+And not many of us want to continue keeping the thermostat at 92 and risk our "hot spouses" divorcing us.